Imagine…

 What is living mulch, and how can it benefit your garden?

-A living mulch is a carpet of plants spaced close together.
-They have many of the same benefits as traditional organic mulches, such as wood chips.
+A living mulch is a carpet of weed-suppressing plants spaced close together.
+Live mulch has many of the same benefits as traditional organic mulches, such as wood chips.

 Living mulches suppress weeds, help keep your soil temperature stable, prevent erosion, and some can even improve soil fertility.